5 Royal Items in the US (And Where to Find Them)

 From a very famous desk to the home of a Duchess, we tracked down some royal relics that you don't need a passport to see.

-It seems the whole world has been afflicted with royal wedding fever these past few months, and this weekend (finally!), we’ll all tune in to watch American actress Meghan Markle marry Britain’s beloved Prince Harry.
+It seems the whole world has been afflicted with royal fever these past few months in anticipation of Prince Harry’s new book, Spare.
 All this royal talk got us thinking: what kind of royal memorabilia do we have here in America?
-While the United States unfortunately doesn’t harbor any of the Crown Jewels of the United Kingdom, we do have some royal relics you can see for yourself — in some surprising places.
+While the United States, unfortunately, doesn’t harbor any of the Crown Jewels of the United Kingdom, we do have some royal relics you can see for yourself — in some surprising places.

-The soon-to-be-duchess/actress Meghan Markle grew up in a quaint, one-story, two-bedroom home in Crenshaw, Los Angeles.
+Duchess/actress Meghan Markle grew up in a quaint, one-story, two-bedroom home in Crenshaw, a neighborhood in Los Angeles.
 The home is currently valued at around $700,000, but it’s not for sale, as Markle’s mother, Doria Ragland, still lives there.

 If you have $88,000 lying around and love the royal family, you could snag these cufflinks.
 The cufflinks were once owned by the Duke of Windsor himself, Prince Edward, and feature hand-painted portraits of King Edward VII and Queen Alexandria.

 After being crowned king the same year, Edward abdicated the throne to marry his love, American socialite Wallis Simpson in 1936.
 Edward enjoyed these cufflinks, among many others from his noteworthy collection, until his death in 1972.
 Now, the cufflinks reside at the historic M.S.
 Rau Antiques in New Orleans, Louisiana, which has become a staple in New Orleans for high-quality antiques and is a great place to find something truly royal.